ETS-Next-Gen/writing_observer/docs/extension.md

 ## Setup information

-The extension is built as a node project to help allow for testing and use of external node packages.
+The extension is built as a node project.
+This structure helps us allow for testing and for the use of external node packages.

 ### Dependencies

-For building the extension, we rely on a handful of build tools,like webpack to bundle the code together.
+For building the extension, we rely on a handful of build tools, like webpack to bundle the code together.

 The extension has a dependency on the LOEvent package, located at `/modules/lo_event`.
-The LOEvent package handles passing messages back and forth between various clients and the Learning Observer server.
+The LOEvent package handles passing messages from Learning Observer data sources and the Learning Observer server.

 The LOEvent package has a handful of downstream dependencies that are used when it does not have access to a browser environment.
 These are used to mirror browser behavior in testing environments.